ese-msc/c-primer/part_two/03_control.md

 ```{index} break, continue
 ```

 The `break` and `continue` statements are used inside loops to skip either all remaining iterations (for `break`) or the next iteration (for `continue`).
 These statements behave just like their Python equivalents, in that they only apply to the innermost loop of the function currently being executed, and can't be used outside of a loop structure.
-To quit the entire program at once, you should use the `exit(1)` function, supplying an integer return value (remember, a zero return value is usually taken to mean things went ok, and an other value that something went )
+To quit the entire program at once, you should use the `exit(1)` function, supplying an integer return value (remember, a zero return value is usually taken to mean things went ok, and any other value that something went wrong).

 ## Conditionals